zextras/tech-doc/source/carbonio/_management/backup.rst

 There is only one requirements to enable Blobless Backup Mode

 #.
-No "independent" third-party volumes must exist: Blobless Backup
+No independent third-party volumes must exist: Blobless Backup
    Mode is only compatible with local volumes and centralised third-party volumes.